KARNATISAITHARUN/documentation/using-ocular/getting-started/create-cpg.md

 The option `<inputPaths>` is the path of the target application; multiple applications are separated by a comma.
 The format of the CPG is automatically inferred by ShiftLeft Ocular.

-When you create a CPG, a file named `cpg.bin.zip` containing the CPG in a binary format, is created and automatically loaded into memory; it becomes the active CPG.
+When you create a CPG, a file named `cpg.bin.zip` containing the CPG in a binary format, is created in your workspace and automatically loaded into memory; it becomes the active CPG.

 ### Creating a CPG for Java Applications